top of page

 ELDER-LAW PLANNING

-There becomes a time where your loved one will inevitably lose the capacity or capability to make decisions for themselves, manage their finances and their personal affairs.
-This causes great concern to their relatives.
-This very situation is why it is very important to have advance directives and estate planning in place.
-A Durable Power of Attorney would designate an individual to handle these affairs should your loved one become incapacitated.
-However, this is not always the case.
-There are alternatives in place to protect the rights of your loved one.
+At some point, your loved one may lose the ability to make decisions for themselves, including managing their finances and personal affairs.
+This can be a worrying situation for their family.
+It's important to have advance directives and estate planning in place to prepare for this possibility.
+A Durable Power of Attorney can assign someone to handle affairs if your loved one becomes incapacitated, but this isn't always the case.
+Fortunately, there are alternatives available to protect your loved one's rights.

-A family member can serve as this fiduciary role.
-If appointed, the family member must act in a professional capacity as the Court will hold them to a high standard.
+A family member can serve in this fiduciary role.
+If appointed, the family member must act in a professional capacity, as the Court will hold them to a high standard.
 If the court requires, they will carry a surety bond (court ordered), must be free of a criminal background, and will be required by Florida Statute to fulfill an 8-hour education requirement.

 When there is no family member or person that is able or willing to serve, the court appoints a professional guardian to act as fiduciary for the individual lacking capacity.
 Professional guardians must undergo a background check, submit an annual credit report, pass an examination, and obtain and maintain a surety bond on an annual basis.